Jongejan, Anthony, PhD.

 - Professional Reference forms (3): one each from two building-level administrators, and one from a district-level administrator

 - Official transcript(s) showing all previous course work

 - Satisfactory Graduate Record Exam (GRE) or Miller Analogies Test (MAT) scores

-- Letter of application stating (a) why you want to become a school administrator, (b) how your understanding of diversity relates to improving learning for all students, and (c) defining your goals and objectives as an education leader
+- Letter of application stating (a) why you want to become a school administrator and (b) defining your goals and objectives as an education leader

 - Prerequisite Experience for a Principal’s Certificate (Form SPI/CERT 4001F-C) if you are also pursuing your principal’s certificate